ziutek/emgo/README.md

     cd egc
     go install

-To build some example:
+To build some example, you first have to set two enviroment variables:

+	export EGROOT=PATH_TO_EGROOT_DIRECTORY # eg. $HOME/emgo/egroot
+	export EGPATH=PATH_TO_EGPATH_DIRECTORY $ eg. $HOME/emgo/egpath

+Next go to example directory and build it:

-    cd egpath/src/stm32/examples/nucleo-f411re/rtc
+	cd $EGPATH/src/stm32/examples/nucleo-f411re/blinky
     ../build.sh

-To load binary build for running from SRAM:
+To load binary built to run from SRAM:

 	../load.sh      # This uses st-util